jackyzha0/jackyzha0.github.io/content/thoughts/climate tech.md

 - seed
 ---

-Not just about investing in carbon removal or carbon offsets also about investing in the [infrastructure](/thoughts/infrastructure) to make it possible.
+Not just about investing in carbon removal or [[thoughts/carbon credits]] also about investing in the [infrastructure](/thoughts/infrastructure) to make it possible.

 [The Land Ethic](https://www.cooperative-individualism.org/leopold-aldo_land-ethic-1949.pdf) simply enlarges the boundaries of the community to include soils, waters, plants, and animals, or collectively: the land.
 It changes the role of Homo sapiens from conqueror of the land community to plain member and citizen of it.